-What is store for the cryptocurrency near-future?
-More ICO’s (Initial Coin Offerings) or a slow realization that public blockchains are risky?
+What is in store for the cryptocurrency near-future?
+More ICO’s (Initial Coin Offerings) or the slow realization that public blockchains are risky?

 In the realm of the digital, cryptography is definitely a contender for your money.
 Not unlike your retirement plans, savings accounts and the cash hoard under your mattress.
 You might also be surprised that cryptography is changing more than finance, however.